 Family days out at Dinefwr

 There’s always something to do at Dinefwr, whatever the weather.
-Explore the spacious rooms of the House, discover what’s new in Fairy Village, enjoy lunch in the café, take a walk around the ancient Welsh parkland and woodlands, or if you are feeling energetic, head to the majestic ruins of Dinefwr Castle.
+Explore and play in Newton House, discover what’s new in the Oak Yard, enjoy lunch in the café, take a walk around the ancient parkland and if you are feeling energetic, head to the majestic ruins of Dinefwr Castle.

 Planning your family visit